The answer is, “No!”

 “Membership with NSHSS is an individual membership and is not chartered through schools.
 Being an individual membership is what allows NSHSS to offer a continuity of benefits that extend after high school graduation, into college, and beyond.
-Because it is based on the individual, not the school, it also means that membership remains with the student even if they transfer schools.
+Because it is based on the individual, not the school, it also means that membership remains with the student even if they transfer schools or are homeschooled.
 It also means that any student who qualifies can be a member of NSHSS regardless of their location.
 Membership is for a lifetime and is not renewed annually.”

 We spell out our full name in the invitations and encourage prospective members to view our website to learn more about us.
 Also, we never discourage students from joining NHS.
 In fact, we encourage students to join multiple honor societies if invited.
 Additionally, MANY of our members are part of both societies, and we encourage them to with others, even discussing it on our Furthermore, since many other honor societies do not require a school chapter, this should NOT be used as an indication to discredit an organization.
 We hear quite a lot “My counselor said that if it’s not associated with my school it’s a scam.”
 Simply put, this is untrue, but we do encourage students to exercise their leadership skills and initiative by creating an at their school if they are motivated to do so.

 Quote: “My counselor has never heard of NSHSS and said it’s a scam.”